 Click on an icon for more info

 As Per My Ability was formulated in 2019 by Andrew Davidson as a rather archaic and primitive YouTube channel.
-As someone who not only plays games but studies them (game theory), Andrew sought to have an online presence where he could talk about games.
+As someone who not only plays games but studies them (game studies), Andrew sought to have an online presence where he could talk about games.

 As Per My Ability’s mission statement is to examine games through a narrative lens.
 However, as time marched on, As Per My Ability focused on having real-life discussions about games, what they can do for their players, and how they can help individuals better understand themselves.